 Even with a vaccine available, it is still important to wear a mask and to physically distance.

 There are activities that are safer for fully vaccinated people.
 However, many people remain unvaccinated, and the COVID-19 virus can still spread.
 It is very important that we all continue to use all the tools available to us to help stop this pandemic.
-This includes wearing a mask over your nose and mouth, washing your hands often, and staying at least six feet away from others, even if you or they have received the vaccination.
-Experts will need to learn more about the protection that COVID-19 vaccines provide before the CDC changes its recommendations for how to protect yourself and others from getting sick will offer you the best possible protection from getting and spreading COVID-19.
+This includes wearing a mask over your nose and mouth, washing your hands often, and staying at least six feet away from others, even if you have been vaccinated.
+Experts will need to learn more about the protection that COVID-19 vaccines before the CDC changes its recommendations for how to protect yourself and others from getting sick will offer you the best possible protection from getting and spreading COVID-19.